 GUITAR PLAYER Magazine (March 2011) described Gayle's music as "Skillful and evocative playing, majestic orchestrations, odd time signatures, and showcases their contributions to the progressive rock oeuvre."

-On this website you will find over two hours of music, and more then 100 reviews from around the world.
+On this website you will find over two hours of music, a discography of over 100 albums, and more then 100 reviews from around the world.